DimitrijeDobrota/stamen/README.md

 ## Description

+This project allows for a creation of static menus, to be used in C or C++, on the fly.
+The stamen library acts as a framework for linking and keeping track of the menus, whilst allowing a custom display function to be used for maximum flexibility.
+In dynamic mode configuration file can be read on the fly without recompilation.

-The goal of the project is experimentation.I have been toying with flexible menus for a while and I've noticed a lot of boilerplate code emerging.
+The main goal of this project is experimentation.
+I have been toying with menus for a while and I've noticed a lot of boilerplate code emerging.
 That's why I decided to automate the task by generating menus on the fly.
-I aim for maximum flexibility while maintaining minimalism.

 ## Getting Started